iuctil/tla/content/docs/privacy-policy.md

 __TLDR__: We do not use cookies and we do not collect any personal data.

+&nbsp;

-## Website visitors
+## Website Visitors

 - No personal information is collected.
 - No information is stored in the browser.
-- No information is shared with, sent to or sold to third-parties.
+- No information is shared with, sent to, or sold to third-parties.
 - No information is shared with advertising companies.
 - No information is mined and harvested for personal and behavioral trends.
 - No information is monetized.

-### Information we collect and what we use it for
+### Information We Collect and What We Use It For

 The following information is collected by our web server.